translated by George Mathgen, LX1BB, revised by Emily Clarke, W0EEC (2005),. Wayne Estes, W9AE (2008 - 2013)

 2 users reported an error regarding the TX frequeny of their FT-847.
 While steering the radio by SatPC32 the TX frequency jumped to a value outside the band.
 The error seems to be caused by an inproper setting of one of the radio’s parameters.
 However, it could not be dertermined which particular parameter caused this error.
 The problem could be solved by a CPU Reset (see FT-847 manual).

-f.
-I/O error 103 or message: Error while
+I/O error 103 or message: Error while loading file (name)

 This message will be displayed when the program fails to open one of the auxiliary files.